This status grants people who are not Canadian citizens the right to live and work in Canada without any time limit on their stay.

 How the program works

-Canada ranks candidates in the express entry pool using a points-based system called the Comprehensive Ranking System (CRS).
-They select the highest-ranking candidates from the pool and invite them to apply for permanent residence.
+Canada ranks eligible candidates in the Express Entry pool using a points-based system known as the Comprehensive Ranking System (CRS).
+The highest-scoring candidates are then invited to apply for permanent residence during regular draws.

-The criteria for the point system are language, age, education, work experience, arranged employment in Canada, and adaptability.
+This 100-point system evaluates applicants based on key factors including language skills, age, education, work experience, arranged employment in Canada, and adaptability.

 How to apply